Solar panel pigeon proofing: is it worth it?

 Nesting birds have a habit of pecking at wiring and other components essential to the functionality of the solar panels, causing damage and reducing their output.

-In any case, it's self-defeating.
-Birds love the warmth provided by panels, but they don't know that mindlessly breaking some cables could stop this plentiful supply of heat.
+What’s certain is that it's self-defeating.
+Birds love the warmth provided by panels, but they don't know that mindlessly breaking some wires could stop this plentiful supply of heat.

 4. Noise